Joberman/process_sat/README.txt

 		 	on the NASA algorithm used to process OMI from level 2 to level 3.
 Designed for the OMI level 2 filetypes (currently HDFnasaomil2 and
-		 	HDFknmiomil2).
+		 	HDFknmiomil2) but is NOT the default for those filetypes.
 Use with other filetypes is of questionable utility.

 			Outputs results to a CSV file.
 Does